topjohnwu/Magisk/docs/guides.md

 - When your module is downloaded with the Magisk app, `update-binary` will be **forcefully** replaced with the latest [`module_installer.sh`](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) to ensure all installer uses up-to-date scripts. **DO NOT** try to add any custom logic in `update-binary` as it is pointless.
 - Due to historical reasons, **DO NOT** add a file named `install.sh` in your module installer.
 That specific file was previously used and will be treated differently.
 - **DO NOT** call `exit` at the end of `customize.sh`.
 The module installer would want to do finalizations.

-## Module Tricks

-#### Remove Files

-How to remove a file systemless-ly?
-To actually make the file _disappear_ is complicated (possible, not worth the effort).
-Replacing it with a dummy file should be good enough!
-Create an empty file with the same name and place it in the same path within a module, it shall replace your target file with a dummy file.

-#### Remove Folders

-Same as mentioned above, actually making the folder _disappear_ is not worth the effort.
-Replacing it with an empty folder should be good enough!
-A handy trick for module developers is to add the folder you want to remove into the `REPLACE` list within `customize.sh`.
-If your module doesn't provide a corresponding folder, it will create an empty folder, and automatically add `.replace` into the empty folder so the dummy folder will properly replace the one in `/system`.

 ## Boot Scripts